 California Knife Laws

 Knife laws in California define different rules for different types of knives.
-When it comes to fixed blade knives, which legally under the state’s “dirk or dagger” laws, there are very few restrictions.
+When it comes to fixed blade knives, which legally fall under the state’s “dirk or dagger” laws, there are very few restrictions.
 In fact, they can be any size or shape, you just have to carry them openly, rather than concealing them.
 In other words, you could carry a sword around with you in most of California as long as it wasn’t hidden somehow, which is why cane swords and writing pen knives are illegal.
 Carrying a concealed knife of any size can be a misdemeanor punishable by up to one year in jail or a felony punishable by up to three years prison.
-Similarly, exotic swords and knives like a belt buckle knife, cane sword, air gauge knife, lipstick case knife, shobi-zue are illegal and also carry either misdemeanor or felony punishment.
+Similarly, exotic swords and knives like a belt buckle knife, cane sword, air gauge knife, lipstick case knife, shobi-zue are illegal and also can be charged as either a misdemeanor or felony.

 Switchblade Laws in California

-A flip knife can actually open easily and still be legal, but it must either have some resistance to opening or be biased to the closed position.
+A flip knife can actually open easily and still be legal under California knife laws, but it must either have some resistance to opening or be biased to the closed position.
 Sometimes people are wrongly accused of possessing a switchblade simply because their legal pocket knives have become worn down from use and open without much resistance.
-A Vista weapons crimes attorney can often have charges dropped in these cases.
+A San Diego dirk or dagger attorney can often have charges dropped in these cases.

 If you’re wondering why are switchblades illegal in California, the short answer is that they are illegal in California simply because they are illegal federally.
 The long answer requires a history lesson that while interesting isn’t really something that fits into our discussion on the legality of the weapon.
 Still, it’s worth a read if you have the time.